Niseal/TemplateRepository/Basics_VersionControl.md

 ### Committing Changes

 Now that the changes have been staged, the next action is to **commit** the changes **to the local repository**.
-This step comes before pushing the changes to the remote GitHub repository.
 To commit the changes, you must include a meaningful message in the **message bar**.
-Once you’re satisfied with your message, press CTRL\+ENTER or click the commit (✓) button to finish saving the changes to the local repository.
+Once you’re satisfied with your message, press CTRL\+ENTER or click the commit \(✓\) button to finish saving the changes to the local repository.